 CDP Waste2Energy has undertaken significant testing to ensure credibility of its process, including:

 - Independent emissions testing reports for solids, liquids and waste streams generated.

-- Partnerships with credible and reputable international multi-disciplined corporations to ensure effective project development that takes into account local community and environmental sensitivities.
+- Partnerships with credible and reputable international multi-discipline corporations to ensure effective project development that takes into account local community and environmental sensitivities.

-- Transparency through the publication of research and testing results carried out under the academic scrutiny of the University of Queensland
+- Transparency through the publication of research and testing results carried out under the academic scrutiny of the University of Queensland.